Lean4Lean: Verifying a Typechecker for Lean, in Lean: Inductive types

 which generates the definitions:

 and the definitional equalities:

 For nested inductives, the checking procedure effectively amounts to running the simulation procedure from Lean 3 to get a mutual inductive type and performing well-formedness checks there, then removing all references to the unfolded type in the recursor.
-For example:

-This recursor (there is also \lstinline|T.rec_1|, not shown) appears exactly like one would expect for a mutual inductive with \lstinline|T| and \lstinline|List_T| defined the same way as \lstinline|List|, except that all occurrences of \lstinline|List_T| in the recursor type have been removed in favor of \lstinline|List T|.

 Currently, \lfl contains a complete implementation of inductive types, including nested and mutual inductives and all the typechecking effects of this, but not much work has been done on the theoretical side, defining what an inductive specification should generate.
-Ideally we would like to do it in a way which is not so intimately tailored to the nested inductive collection process (i.e. we can see the order in which subterms are visited by the order of \lstinline|motive_$n$| arguments in the above recursor) and instead allows a range of implementation strategies which can all be proved sound against a set-theoretic model.